Our teaching of English includes reading, writing, spelling, handwriting, listening and speaking.

 The physical education curriculum includes lessons in movement, dance, gymnastics, athletics and games (sporting activities).
 The school has a large playground, a spacious playing field and school hall to use for PE lessons.
 We possess a wide variety of equipment and apparatus to use in lessons and at break times.
 Techniques and skills are taught in accordance with the school’s PE scheme of work.
 In addition, extra curricular activities are offered of a physical nature and the children participate in regular Forest School activities.

 Holmer Green First School is a non-denominational school.
-Religious education has two aspects, a daily 20 minute assembly and class teaching, which is based on the Buckinghamshire Agreed Syllabus.
+Religious education has two aspects, assembly and class teaching, which is based on the Buckinghamshire Agreed Syllabus.
 We aim to enable all children in the school to acquire and develop knowledge and understanding of Christianity and two other principal religions in Great Britain; to develop a positive attitude towards other people, respecting their right to hold beliefs different from their own; and to enhance their own spiritual, moral, cultural and social development.
 Parents have the right to withdraw their children from assemblies or religious education if they feel their own religious beliefs are in conflict with those of the school.
 Any parent wishing to do so should consult the Headteacher.

 Personal, Social And Health Education (PSHE) And Citizenship